sunilBisht1103/Linux_For_Dummies/Linux_Commands/File and Directory Operations/Commands.md

 check the disk usage for your current working directory use a dot . df -h .

-find command to search for files and directories based on various criteria, such as name, file type, size, and more. find [path] [expression]
+## 4.find command to search for files and directories based on various criteria, such as name, file type, size, and more.
+find [path] [expression]
 Search for all files in the current directory: find .